Jay Haviser

-Jay Bryant Haviser, Jr. (born November 21, 1955, Bartow, Florida) is an American-born archaeologist and anthropologist who has conducted archaeological fieldwork in St. Martin and Curacao.
+Jay Bryant Haviser, Jr. (born November 21, 1955, Bartow, Florida) is an American-born archaeologist and anthropologist who has conducted archaeological fieldwork in St. Martin,Curacao, and other islands in the Eastern Caribbean.
 Haviser received a BA and a MS from Florida State University, US, and received a Ph.D. in 1987 from the Royal University of Leiden, T for a dissertation= "Amerindian Cultural Geography on Curaçao".
 His findings are published internationally and form the basis of our knowledge about the prehistory of these islands.
-Haviser is director of the St. Maarten Archaeological Center (SIMARC), and formerly was a researcher at Leiden University, the Netherlands and has formerly served as vice president of the International Association of Caribbean Archaeology.
-He lives in St. Martin.
+Haviser is director of the St. Maarten Archaeological Center (SIMARC), and formerly was the Archaeologist for the Netherlands Antilles Govt.
+(AAINA), and a researcher at Leiden University, the Netherlands and has formerly served as President of the International Association of Caribbean Archaeology.
+He lives in St. Maarten.

 Works

 African Sites: Archaeology in the Caribbean

 African Sites: Archaeology in the Caribbean is a book by Jay Haviser, first published in 1999 by Markus Weiner Publishers.

 The book's publisher states that "This book examines archaeological research about African peoples who were brought to the Caribbean, as well as their descendants in the twentieth century.
 These contributions cover a wide geographic sample of regions and range from Caribbean studies to individual investigations on 12 different islands of the English, Dutch, Spanish, and French territories."

 The book has been reviewed by publications including The Hispanic American Historical Review, International Journal of African Historical Studies, and North American Archaeologist.